-If you live in New York City and set foot outside your apartment in the last couple weeks, you probably noticed it’s very cold outside.
+If you live in New York City (or, for that matter, anywhere in the U.S. other than Florida) and set foot outside your apartment this week, you probably noticed it’s a bit brisk.
 A simple three-block trek from your door to the subway station is painful.
 Hefting two big bags of groceries home?
 Forget it.

 New York is a tough place in the winter.
 Everybody’s got big jackets, you don’t know what kind of gun they’re carrying underneath … That’s how it is with me making music.
 I’m creating a whole atmosphere, a whole world.

-I’m plugging this one into iTunes before going to the library today:
+I’m plugging this one into iTunes before going to the dentist today: